P87/bookie-odds/README.md

 node index.js --site <skybet> crawl liveMatches | node_modules/.bin/bunyan
 ```

+This will crawl a page which lists all the currently live football games, and adds links to each game to a queue.

 #### Get the source of each live match
 ```
 node index.js process match | node_modules/.bin/bunyan
 ```

+This will grab the address of a live football game from the queue, and add the source code of the page to a second queue.

 #### Get stats from each crawled live match
 ```
 node index.js process matchSource | node_modules/.bin/bunyan
 ```

+This will grab the source code of a live football page from our queue and extract the data we are looking for and save
+it in our database.